NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

     value of type *`to`*.
 Can be used to preserve backwards compatibility of an option if its type was changed.

+`types.recursive` *`f`*

+:   A recursively defined type based on the fixed point of `f`.
+    As an example, you could define the type of boolean [rose trees](https://en.wikipedia.org/wiki/Rose_tree) as `with types; recursive (t: either bool (listOf t))`.
+If you used `lib.fix` instead of `recursive`, you would run into infinite recursions as the module system tries to determine the description and suboptions of this type.

+    This is useful for defining recursive formats such as JSON.

 ## Submodule {#section-option-types-submodule}

 `submodule` is a very powerful type that defines a set of sub-options